 Eric D. Young, Ph.D.

-Professor of Biomedical Engineering, Neuroscience, and Otolaryngology-
+Professor of Biomedical Engineering, Neuroscience, and Otolaryngology- Head and Neck Surgery

-California Institute of Technology (B.S.
-1967)
+BS, California Institute of Technology, 1967

 My lab works on the representation of the acoustic environment in the brain and the effects of hearing impairment on that representation.
 Neural information processing is one of the grand challenges for the near future because of the inherent difficulty of the problem on both theoretical and experimental grounds.
 We are attempting to find general ways to describe the neural representation of sound and the flow of information about sounds within the brain.